Liandro73/Liandro73/README.md

 <h3>About</h3>

 - 👋 Hi, I’m Dernival Liandro, I'm a Software Quality Engineer :)
+- I've achieved 2x ISTQB certifications as well (CTFL and CTFL-AT)

 - 📖 Degree in Systems Analysis and Development.